memfault/interrupt/_posts/2023-11-08-device-reliability-metrics.md

 ## Tracking Failures That Aren’t Crashes {#non-crash-failures}

-This article is focused on tracking crashes to assess reliability.
+This article is focused on tracking crashes to assess reliability and stability.
 However, what is great about these fundamental metrics is that they can apply to any failure your company wants to monitor closely.

 For example, if my company makes an IoT weather sensor that needs to send data back every minute, I will want to track how often it fails.
 Instead of recording crashes as a failure, I would record the number of times the device fails to send a weather-related reading.
 Then, I would calculate “weather sync failure” free hours and “weather sync failure” free devices.

 As long as there is an event that can fail, and you have a count of the number of attempts, you can use this methodology to measure any time of failure!

-## Towards Crash Free Firmware
+## Towards Stable, Crash Free Firmware

 By collecting and constantly obsessing over these metrics at Pebble, we produced reliable firmware despite the complexity of being crammed into a 1MB flash part full of C code.
 Our firmware still crashed occasionally, but our average was around 14 days between crashes, which was pretty good.

 I hope this post was a good primer on measuring device reliability related to crashes and that you have the information and tools to get these metrics into your firmware and data warehouse.

-If you’re feeling overwhelmed by having to build all the intricate libraries in hooks in firmware, the serialization and protocol, processing and data pipeline, SQL queries, and dashboarding-fu necessary to surface these crashiness metrics, [reach out to us](mailto:hello@memfault.com) at Memfault.
+If you’re feeling overwhelmed by having to build all the intricate libraries in hooks in firmware, the serialization and protocol, processing and data pipeline, SQL queries, and dashboarding-fu necessary to surface these stability metrics, [reach out to us](mailto:hello@memfault.com) at Memfault.
 We’d love to help or steer you in the right direction.

 <!-- Interrupt Keep START -->